keystonejs/keystone/docs/guides/intro-to-graphql.md

 # GraphQL API Introduction

-_Before you begin:_ This guide assumes you have a running instance of KeystoneJS with the GraphQL App configured, and a list with some data to query.
+_Before you begin:_ This guide assumes you have a running instance of Keystone with the GraphQL App configured, and a list with some data to query.
 (Get started in 5min by running `npx create-keystone-app` and select the `Starter` project)

-Examples in this guide will refer to a `Users` list, however the queries, mutations and methods listed here would be the same for any KeystoneJS list.
+Examples in this guide will refer to a `Users` list, however the queries, mutations and methods listed here would be the same for any Keystone list.

-For each list, KeystoneJS generates four top level queries.
+For each list, Keystone generates four top level queries.
 Given the following example:

 ```javascript
 keystone.createList('User', {